 5. MACC DUNDEE LOST 37 POUNDS FOR THE ROLE.

-Though Cranston was originally “nervous about it, because I don’t think dramatic actors wanting to look good is ever good for the drama,” he gradually realized that Dundee being “ripped” was a good idea.
+Though Michaels was originally “nervous about it, because I don’t think dramatic actors wanting to look good is ever good for the drama,” he gradually realized that Dundee being “ripped” was a good idea.
 Because it helped establish that Dundee was only a character because he’s determined and vengeful, not because of his looks.